flavorjones/concourse-deployer/README.md

 This will:

-* upload to the director the latest bosh releases for concourse and runC
+* upload to the director the latest bosh releases for concourse, runC, and others
-* upload to the director the latest gcp lite stemcell
+* upload to the director the latest gcp lite stemcells

 __NOTE:__ This task is idempotent!
 If you want to upgrade your releases or stemcell in the future, you should re-run this.